camellia flower

 Camellia As An Ornamental Plant

 Because of its success as an outdoor plant as well as its economic value, researchers and cultivators have shared a common interest and today, there are more than 200 identified species and over 40,000 cultivars of camellia.
-Camellia japonica, C. reticulata, and C. sasanqua Thunberg are among the species of great ornamental value.

 Most species have their own unique and desirable characteristics and are highly used in hybridization to produce more attractive and climate adaptive varieties; C. petelotii for the yellow color as opposed to the more common white, pink, and red, C. lutchuensis for fragrance, and C. oleifera for frost-hardiness (5).

-Some common hybrids include: ‘Debbie’ Camellia with rich deep rose-pink flowers in both peony and anemone form on the same bush, Camellia x ‘Buttermint’ with beautiful pale buttery-yellow semi-double flowers that brighten up any shade garden and ‘Fairy Blush’ camellia, a moderate growing shrub that only grows 4-5 feet tall with dainty single white flowers each blushed pink around the edges with showy stamens (6).
+Some common hybrids include: ‘Debbie’ Camellia with rich deep rose-pink flowers in both peony and anemone form on the same bush, Camellia x ‘Buttermint’ with beautiful pale buttery-yellow semi-double flowers that brighten up any shade garden and ‘Fairy Blush’ camellia, a moderate growing shrub that only grows 4-5 feet tall with dainty single white flowers each blushed pink around the edges with bright yellow stamens (6).

 Camellia As A Culinary Plant